juji-io/editscript/README.md

 # editscript

-A Clojure library designed to extract the differences between two Clojure data structures as an "editscript", which represents the minimal modification necessary to transform one to another.
-Currently, the library can diff and patch any nested Clojure data structures consisting of regular maps, vectors, lists, sets and values.
+A library designed to extract the differences between two Clojure/Clojurescript data structures as an "editscript", which represents the minimal modification necessary to transform one to another.
+Currently, the library can diff and patch any nested Clojure/Clojurescript data structures consisting of regular maps, vectors, lists, sets and values.

 At Juji, we need to take snapshots of our AI agents' states and later restore them.
 Such a use case requires a good diffing library for nested Clojure